pra-navi/tp/docs/UserGuide.md

    * `deletePerson 3` : Deletes the 3rd contact shown in the current contact list.

+   * `findTask Get` : Finds all tasks with the word `caterer` in their title or note.

    * `listTask` : Lists all tasks.

-   * `addTask t/Get Flowers n/Wedding Anniversary` : Adds a task titled `Get Flowers` with note `Wedding Anniversary` to the task list.
+   * `addTask T/Get Flowers n/Wedding Anniversary` : Adds a task titled `Get Flowers` with note `Wedding Anniversary` to the task list.

    * `markTask 1` : Marks the 1st task shown in the current task list as done.

-   * `findTask Get` : Finds all tasks with the word `Get` in their title or note.

    * `exit` : Exits the app.